Brookhaven, New York: Geography

-Brookhaven is bounded to the north by the Long Island Sound, and to the south by the Atlantic Ocean.
-Riverhead and Southampton to the east, and Smithtown and Islip to the west.
+Brookhaven is bounded by Long Island Sound to the north, the Atlantic Ocean to the south, Riverhead to the northeast, Southampton to the southeast, Smithtown to the northwest, and Islip to the southwest.

 A large part of Fire Island (accessible by a bridge at Smith Point) and the Great South Bay are in the town.

 Bald Hill, a large hill in the hamlet of Farmingville, marks where the glacier which formed Long Island stopped.
 At the top of Bald Hill is a Vietnam veterans memorial.
 Telescope Hill, to the west of Bald Hill Cultural Park, is slightly taller at 334 ft above sea level and the highest point in the town.